Alan Baker Art Gallery at Macaria

 Alan Baker Art Gallery in Camden is hosting an exhibition that follows Alan.
 D. Baker’s story of Life, Love and Light.
 Within the historic walls of Macaria, join Baker as he begins his artistic training at the illustrious J.S.
 Watkins Art School.
 Follow him to Papua New Guinea as he unearths beauty in the tropical banana plants, continuing his artistic passion through the chaos of the Second World War.
 Be transported back to Baker’s return from war, when he reunites with the love of his life, Marjorie.
 See their marriage and family life through Baker's vibrant portraits.
 Experience the beauty of the local region's landscapes through Baker's trained eye, and appreciate the light that Baker found after surviving personal tragedy through his bright still lifes.
 Open now until October, this unmissable exhibition is a touching tribute to the Gallery’s namesake and promises a moving experience for its visitors.

 Alan Baker Art Gallery is excited to facilitate a full program of workshops, classes and events in Camden which cater to both children and adults.
 These classes and creative workshops draw on the knowledge and experience of local artists and art teachers and should be top of your ‘things to do in Camden’ list.
-View our Term 2 Public Program here and book below!
+View all of our current workshops and book below!
+Prior to booking, please read our Terms & Conditions.

 Macaria - A Camden Icon